jurgenwerk/launch_skeleton/README.md

-launch_skeleton
+Rails Product Launch skeleton app (like http://launchrock.co/ etc)
 ===============

-A Rails 4 skeleton app intended for announcing/launching a product and saving potential customers' emails
+A Rails 4 skeleton app intended for announcing/launching a product and saving potential customers' emails.

+Bundled with a Flat UI Pro elements.